 6.3.1INITIATING A FORMAL COMPLAINT

-While anyone may report incidents of Sexual Harassment to the University, only a Complainant may submit a Formal Complaint to the Title IX Coordinator.
+While anyone may report incidents of Sex Discrimination and Sexual Harassment to the University, only a Complainant may submit a Formal Complaint to the Title IX Coordinator.
 Formal Complaints may be made in person, by mail, or by electronic mail by using the contact information available at titleix.uncg.edu or by completing a Maxient Incident Report using the complainant’s UNC Greensboro credentials.
 If a Formal Complaint is a hard copy, the complainant must sign the complaint.

 6.3.2DISMISSAL/ CONSOLIDATION OF A FORMAL COMPLAINT